Charles Dorman Robinson: Early years

-He was born in East Monmouth, Maine in 1847 His father, the druggist Dr. David G. "Yankee" Robinson, established some of San Francisco's first theaters: The Dramatic Museum, in 1850; the Adelphi, in 1851; and the American in 1852.
+Robinson was born in East Monmouth, Maine in 1847.
+He grew up in San Francisco after he moved with his family in 1850 at three years old.
+His father, the druggist Dr. David G. "Yankee" Robinson, established some of San Francisco's first theaters: The Dramatic Museum, in 1850; the Adelphi, in 1851; and the American in 1852.
 His mother was Mariette (née Dorman).
 Both of his parents' families were Colonialists; the Dormans were English army people and the Robinsons were Puritans.

 While in San Francisco, Robinson attended Union Grammar School (1854–61) and received his first art lessons from Charles Christian Nahl.
 After his father disappeared, Robinson moved to Vermont with his mother where he attended North Troy Higher Academy (1861–64).
 In art, he was a student of William Bradford, 1862, Boston; George Inness, Boston, 1862-3; Mauritz de Haas and Régis François Gignoux, New York.
 He studied under Eugène Boudin for a year at the age of 19.
 He consulted with Samuel W. Griggs, Wallace Albert King, Jasper Francis Cropsey, Albert Bierstadt, and James Hamilton.